The Breakeven Trap

 Taking Partial Profits

 Scaling out means closing part of your position before the trade is fully done.
-The most common approach: take 50% off at 1R, then trail the rest.
+The standard approach: take 50% off at 1R, then trail the rest.

 Why do traders take partials?
 Two reasons.
 First, it locks in profit on a portion of the trade, so even if the rest gets stopped at breakeven, you're still green.
 Second, it reduces the emotional weight of watching an open P&L. When you've already banked something, the remaining position feels easier to hold through pullbacks.